ALA-herbarium/documentation/searching_arctos.md

     * In ‘Type or Rank’ enter ‘synonyms’ (the field name of the list of synonyms for a taxon from WFO),
     * In ‘Source’ enter ‘UAM Plants’
- * **To search for specimens with any identification related in any way to your query name**:
+ * **4. To search for specimens with any identification related in any way to your query name**:
     * Use the ‘Any taxon, ID, common name’ search box.
 This will search all classifications, common names, and the Arctos names